gnzsnz/ib-gateway-docker/template_README.md

 ...
     environment:
       - TWS_SETTINGS_PATH: /home/ibgateway/tws_settings # IB Gateway
-      - TWS_SETTINGS_PATH: /config/tws_settings # IB Gateway
+      - TWS_SETTINGS_PATH: /config/tws_settings # tws rdesktop
 ...
     volumes:
       - ${PWD}/tws_settings:/home/ibgateway/tws_settings # IB Gateway
-      - ${PWD}/config:/config # for TWS we can use linuxserver /config volume ...
+      - ${PWD}/config:/config # for TWS we use linuxserver /config volume ...

 ```

 For TWS it's recommended to use `TWS_SETTINGS_PATH`, as there is a good amount
-of data writen to disk.
+of data written to disk.

 **Important**: when you save your config in a volume, file `jts.ini` will be
 saved. `TIME_ZONE` will only be applied to `jts.ini` if the file does not